Using cf CLI Plugins

 For more information about the

-cf pluginsto view the names of all installed plugins.
+View the names of all installed plugins by running:

-Run cf repo-plugins to show all plugins from all available repositories.
+To show all plugins from all available repositories:

-The cf CLI provides the following error messages to help you troubleshoot installation and usage issues.
+The cf CLI provides the error messages described below to help you troubleshoot installation and usage issues.
 Third-party plugins can provide their own error messages.

 If you receive a

 permission denied error message, you lack required permissions to the plugin.
 You must have

 Plugin names and commands must be unique.
 The CLI displays an error message if you attempt to install a plugin with a non-unique name or command.

 If the plugin has the same name or command as a currently installed plugin, you must first uninstall the existing plugin to install the new plugin.